Super Princess Peach: Plot

-Near the Mushroom Kingdom, a fabled land known as Vibe Island is said to hide a treasure known as the Vibe Scepter, a magical item that can be used to control the emotions of its user and others.
-Hearing of the island's legendary powers, Bowser builds a summer getaway home on the island in hopes of using it to his advantage.

-After his second-in-command, Army Hammer Bro finds the Scepter for him, Bowser hatches a plan to capture the Mario Brothers.
-Army Hammer Bro. entrusts the scepter to a Goomba and sends it into the castle.
-With the residents of the castle under the influence of the Scepter, the Army Hammer Bro. and his troops successfully capture Mario, Luigi, and several Toads, imprisoning them all across the island.
-Goomba becomes influenced by the Vibe Scepter and begins swinging it around, causing Bowser and his minions to lose control of their emotions.
+Bowser hears of a legendary emotion-controlling artifact called the Vibe Scepter, hidden on an island near the Mushroom Kingdom called Vibe Island, and builds a summer getaway home there in hopes of using it to his advantage.
+After his second-in-command, Army Hammer Bro, finds the Scepter for him, Bowser hatches a plan to capture the Mario Brothers.
+Army Hammer Bro entrusts the scepter to a Goomba and sends it into Princess Peach's castle.
+With the residents of the castle under the influence of the scepter, Army Hammer Bro and his troops successfully capture Mario, Luigi, and many Toads, imprisoning them all across the island.
+Returning to Bowser's Villa, the Goomba becomes influenced by the scepter and begins swinging it around, causing Bowser and his minions to lose control of their emotions before Bowser seizes it.

-Meanwhile, Princess Peach and Toadsworth return to her castle after a short walk only to find the residents in emotional disarray and a note from Bowser saying that he has captured Mario and Luigi.
-Maddened with rage, Peach decides that she is the only one who can rescue the Mario Brothers and sets out to go to Vibe Island.
-Shortly before her departure, Toadsworth is reluctant to see Peach travel on her own, and gives her a sentient parasol named Perry to help her on her journey.
+Meanwhile, Princess Peach and Toadsworth return to her castle after a short walk, only to find the residents in emotional disarray and a note from Bowser saying that he has captured Mario and Luigi.
+Outraged but determined, Peach decides to go to Vibe Island to save the Mario Bros. and the Toads.
+Shortly before her departure, Toadsworth, reluctant to see Peach travel on her own, gives her a sentient parasol named Perry to help her on her journey.